 Photo Credit: Kantishna Roadhouse

 A few extraordinary lodges nestled at the end of Denali National Park’s road make for very different experiences than the hotels near the park entrance.
-These remote, exclusive accommodations offer an unparalleled sense of adventure and tranquility and are accessible only by flying in while the road construction unfolds, with an anticipated reopening in 2025.
+These remote, exclusive accommodations offer an unparalleled sense of adventure and tranquility and are accessible only by flying in while construction unfolds on the Denali Park Road, with an anticipated reopening in 2027.

 Show Map